alt3kx/wafparan01d3/README.md

 ProvidedChecksum
 alex@ubuntu:~$ `

-3. Uncompress the zip file
+3. Uncompress the zip file. </br>
 `$ unzip v3.3.2.zip`

-4. Move the CRS setup file from the new directory into your ModSecurity directory:
+4. Move the CRS setup file from the new directory into your ModSecurity directory:  </br>
 $ `sudo mv coreruleset-3.3.2/crs-setup.conf.example /etc/modsecurity/crs-setup.conf`

-4.(Optional but recommended) Move the rules directory from the new directory to your ModSecurity directory:
+4.(Optional but recommended) Move the rules directory from the new directory to your ModSecurity directory:  </br>
 `$ sudo mv coreruleset-3.3.2/rules/ /etc/modsecurity/`

-5. Edit your Apache security2.conf file to ensure it’ll load ModSecurity rules:
+5. Edit your Apache security2.conf file to ensure it’ll load ModSecurity rules:  </br>
 `$ vim /etc/apache2/mods-enabled/security2.conf` <-- where is this file ?

 `        IncludeOptional /etc/modsecurity/crs-setup.conf